TimRLong/IT2351/Assignment8/readme.md

 -- The manager role is assigned to the user with the name TimRLong on the local host GRANT manager TO TimRLong@localhost;

-Having roles allows different privileges depending on different job requirements.
+C. Having roles allows different privileges depending on different job requirements.

 Conclusion